 Rowles Lagoon is a scenic camping spot and bird-watching haven located in the Goldfields Region.
 The Lagoon and neighbouring lakes rely on rainfall runoff to maintain their depth, but when the season has been kind the area is perfect for splashing about and spying on the wetland wildlife.
 Sites are equipped with toilets, picnic tables and fire pits.

 Step back in time and immerse yourself in diverse Goldfields’ history of Burra Rock.
 Here you’ll find a catchment wall and dam built in the 1920s, sprawling woodlands, and a collection of abandoned machinery from the pioneering days located at the picnic ground.
 Alongside the dam is a day use area and campground with toilet facilities.

 One for the pro-campers, Mt.
 Ragged is located in WA’s beautiful south east and accessible only by 4WD, with 60km of gravel and sandy roads to navigate.
 But once you’re in, you’re in for a treat.
 The area is known for its diverse wildlife, particularly birds, and the difficult-but-rewarding walk to the top of Tower Peak is well worth the views.
 Campsites are available on a first come, first served basis, and there are toilet and BBQ facilities available.

 Another one for the 4W-Drivers out there, Shoal Cape is located in the Stokes National Park and is best known for its excellent fishing and snorkelling.
 Being just metres from the beach you can expect spectacular views of the coastline between autumn and spring, and beach access is provided via a staircase with viewing platform.
 Note that the campground is very small with just three sites available, along with a bush loo.

 Prepared to pay the price for beauty?
-Here are some stunning spots to camp in WA's north.
+Here are some other stunning spots to camp in WA.